BYLAWS OF THE NON-EXEMPT STAFF COUNCIL

 D. Staff members who have served on the committee may volunteer to serve again after one (1) academic year has passed.

-A. Meetings are scheduled for the first Thursday of each month (September-June) during regular business hours.
+A. Meetings are scheduled for the third Wednesday of each month (September-June) during regular business hours.

 B. Members are expected to attend all meetings.
 Service on the committee is voluntary and carries no monetary compensation.